 - Cash out 1% to 100% of your original bet.

 Both full and partial cash out will become an industry standard, just like a free bet when customers open a new customer account.
-Those who do not offer full and partial cash out will slowly fall behind in terms of punters betting with them and new customers signing up for an account.
+Those who do not offer it will slowly fall behind in terms of punters betting with them and new customers signing up for an account.

-Whilst the partial cash out feature has been employed in Football, Tennis, Horse Racing, Cricket and Basketball (this varies from bookmaker to bookmaker) the range of sports in the future can only increase.
+Whilst the feature has been employed in Football, Tennis, Horse Racing, Cricket and Basketball (this varies from bookmaker to bookmaker) the range of sports in the future can only increase.

-The advantage of the partial cash out feature is that once you have decided to partially cash out part of your bet you can, and banking profits for the part of the bet you have cashed out you can then go on to cash out on the same bet a 2nd, a 3rd or even a 4th time.
+The advantage of the featureis that once you have decided to partially cash out part of your bet you can, and banking profits for the part of the bet you have cashed out you can then go on to cash out on the same bet a 2nd, a 3rd or even a 4th time.

 The pro’s of the cash out feature for the punter are that they can cash out their bet in full or partially cash out and lock in profits on there bet.
 It’s a great to use to cut your losses.
 You might have placed a pre match bet on a football match that is not going the way you had predicted.
 The team you had backed to win have gone down 1-0 at half time and are playing really bad and the team is down to 11 men.
 You don’t see any hope for your bet and don’t want to lose all of your potential profit, bit there is an inkling of a chance that your team will score 2 goals in the second half.
-With partial cash out you can cash out part of the bet, minimising the full loss and leave the rest to run in case your team manage to get two goals and win the match and you make some profit.
+With the option you can cash out a bit of the bet, minimising the full loss and leave the remaining bit of the bet to run in case your team manage to get two goals and win the match and you make some profit.

 When you are looking to partially cash out on a bet, ask yourself if you are just nervous about the bet.
 Most punters feel nervous in the latter stages of the game if there team are holding a slender lead.
 Are you happy just to take some profit or would you like to take all the profit.